GreyHak/dsp-drone-clearing/README.md

 Enable and disable the clearing functionality in-game with this toggle button on your HUD.
 ![EnableDisableButton.jpg](https://raw.githubusercontent.com/GreyHak/dsp-drone-clearing/master/EnableDisableButton.jpg)

+If you like this mod, please click the thumbs up at the [top of the page](https://dsp.thunderstore.io/package/GreyHak/DSP_Drone_Clearing/) (next to the Total rating).
+That would be a nice thank you for me, and help other people to find a mod you enjoy.

+If you have issues with this mod, please report them on [GitHub](https://github.com/GreyHak/dsp-drone-clearing/issues).
+I try to respond within 12 hours.

 ## Config File

 Configuration settings or loaded when you game is loaded.
 So if you want to change the settings file, quit the game, but don't exit to desktop, then continue your game.